Fairlife Nutrition Plan High Protein Chocolate Shake, 12 pk.

 • December, the twelfth and final month of the year

-The seeds of the cacao tree have an intense bitter taste and must be fermented to develop the flavor.
+The seeds of the cacao tree (Theobroma cacao) have an intense bitter taste and must be fermented to develop the flavor.
 After fermentation, the seeds are dried, cleaned, and roasted.
-The shell is removed to produce cocoa nibs, which are then ground to cocoa mass, unadulterated chocolate in rough form.
+The shell is removed to produce nibs, which are then ground to cocoa mass, unadulterated chocolate in rough form.
 Once the cocoa mass is liquefied by heating, it is called chocolate liquor.
 The liquor may also be cooled and processed into its two components: cocoa solids and cocoa butter.
 Baking chocolate, also called bitter chocolate, contains cocoa solids and cocoa butter in varying proportions without any added sugar.
 Powdered baking cocoa, which contains more fiber than cocoa butter, can be processed with alkali to produce Dutch cocoa.
-Much of the chocolate consumed today is in the form of sweet chocolate, a combination of cocoa solids, cocoa butter, or added vegetable oils and sugar.
-Milk chocolate is sweet chocolate that additionally contains milk powder or condensed milk.
+Much of the chocolate consumed today is in the form of sweet chocolate, a combination of cocoa solids, cocoa butter, and added vegetable oils and sugar.
+Milk chocolate is sweet chocolate that additionally contains milk powder.
 White chocolate contains cocoa butter, sugar, and milk, but no cocoa solids.

 Fairlife, stylized as fa!rlife, is an American brand of ultra-filtered milk distributed by The Coca-Cola Company.
 In the United States, the milk comes in five flavors: reduced fat, chocolate, strawberry, fat-free, and whole milk.